Shungy/minichef-proxy/README.md

 5. Deployer deploys the MiniChefProxy contract based on recipient and pid supplied by the multisig
 6. Deployer transfers the ownership of MiniChefProxy to multisig
 7. Multisig confirms the recipient is correctly set in MiniChefProxy
-8. Multisig deposits 10 DummyERC20 tokens to MiniChefV2
+8. Multisig deposits 10 DummyERC20 tokens to MiniChefV2 with `deposit()` function
 	* Inserts MiniChefProxy address for the `to` parameter